 - 4. For the student whose family does not have a phone, special arrangements will be made.
-If you do not have a phone, please see the principal or the secretary. - 6.Once a student arrives at school or on the school grounds, the student may not leave without proper clearance from the office.
+If you don't have a phone, please see the principal or the secretary. - 5.
+The student will be allowed to make up work missed for excused absences.
+The teacher will designate the make up work for which the student will be given a grade.
+This work will be averaged in for the nine week's grade.
+Failure to turn in completed designated work, within the designated time limit will result in a "zero" for the absence. - 6.Once a student arrives at school or on the school grounds, the student may not leave without proper clearance from the office.
 This also applies to the time before the 1st bell rings in the morning. - 7.Once a student has accumulated 9 absences for the year, they must have written doctor's verification for any additional absences or have the absence counted as unexcused.
-Doctor's excuses must be submitted within three days after returning from school to be excused.
+Doctor's excuses must be submitted within three days after returning from school in order to be excused.
 Extenuating circumstances should be discussed with the principal.